 You can see in the picture below a rootstock plant (unpruned) that is already growing prolifically.
 (We’ll try to graft this plant with new fruit wood in the next weeks.)

-While we were pruning this year, we kept 12″ – 18″ cuttings of rootstock plants (like that above, yet still dormant).
+While we were pruning the vineyard this year, we kept 12″ – 18″ cuttings of rootstock plants (like that above, yet still dormant).
 These cuttings were buried into a “nursery row” to keep dormant.

 Now as spring is upon us and the vines are budding out, the cuttings were dug up and given a drink in a bucket of water.